kubernetes/website/content/en/docs/reference/kubernetes-api/workload-resources/deployment-v1.md

 - **availableReplicas** (int32)

-  Total number of available pods (ready for at least minReadySeconds) targeted by this deployment.
+  Total number of available pods targeted by this deployment.
+Pods must be `Ready` for at least `minReadySeconds` to be considered available.

 - **readyReplicas** (int32)

-  Total number of ready pods targeted by this deployment.
+  Total number of `Ready` pods targeted by this deployment.

 - **unavailableReplicas** (int32)